35-year-old Rebecca in Brooklyn, NY has just received a very special delivery of an SDWR Seizure Response Service Dog.

 SDWR will continue to work with Rebecca and Millie in her home environment, to train for specific needs she may have.
 What makes SDWR so unique from other nonprofit service dog organizations is this highly customized and tailored training program.
 SDWR trainers will continue to return for training sessions with Rebecca and her family along with Millie for the next 18 months every 3-4 months to continue fine tuning Millie’s skills to best fit their lifestyle and Rebecca’s disability.

 What sets SDWR apart from other nonprofit service dog organizations is that they have no age restrictions and none of the enrolled families ever travel in order to receive their service dog or participate in team training.
 SDWR’s customized training methods and careful considerations are made in order to match every service dog to their “person.”
 Rebecca’s service dog will work with the SDWR trainers over an 18-month training program towards public access training and certification.
 Through hard work and dedication of the organization and Rebecca they must work together to build on training foundations and fundamentals.

-Service Dogs by Warren Retrievers is a nonprofit organization based in Madison, Virginia, and relies on donations to help the organization in its mission, “Until there’s a cure … there’s a dog.”
+Service Dogs by SDWR is a nonprofit organization based in Madison, Virginia, and relies on donations to help the organization in its mission, “Until there’s a cure … there’s a dog.”
 To make or donation or learn more about SDWR, please visit the website, https://www.sdwr.org.
-To learn more about Seizure Response Service Dogs visit https://www.sdwr.org/service-dogs/seizure.
-To find out how you can volunteer or serve as a service dog raiser visit https://www.sdwr.org/volunteer-opportunities.
+To learn more about Seizure Response Service Dogs visit https://www.sdwr.org/service-dogs/seizure-response/.
+To find out how you can volunteer or serve as a service dog raiser visit https://www.sdwr.org/volunteers-opportunities/.